-The Surf Lifeguard Award certifies that the holder has the basic skills and knowledge to be a Surf Lifeguard.
-This is the entry-level qualification to be a patrolling member.
-The Surf Lifeguard Award is the first step on the Surf Life Saving New Zealand lifeguard pathway.
+The Surf Lifeguard Award certifies that the holder has the skills and knowledge to be a Surf Lifeguard, and is the first step on the Surf Life Saving New Zealand Lifeguard pathway.

 Exam components